MSc Environmental Policy and ManagementFind a programme

 You then complete a research dissertation on an environmental topic of your choice, either independently or in partnership with an external organisation in the public, private or non-profit sector.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Environmental Policy and Management.

-Applicants must hold/achieve a minimum of an upper second-class honours degree with a final average of 65% or above (or international equivalent) in social sciences or physical sciences, although candidates with a strong background in humanities will also be considered.
+Applicants must hold/achieve a minimum of an upper second-class honours degree with a final average of 65% or above (or international equivalent) in social sciences, physical sciences or humanities.
 Relevant professional experience or qualifications may also be considered as equivalent to the academic entry requirements given above and considered on a case-by-case basis.
 Applicants from science/technical backgrounds must also demonstrate competency in essay writing skills, with at least 65% achieved in essay-based modules.